nokia/kong-oidc/README.md

 a configurable choice between storing the session state in a client-side browser cookie or use in of the server-side storage mechanisms `shared-memory|memcache|redis`.

 > **Note:** at the moment, there is an issue using memcached/redis, probably due to session locking: the sessions freeze.
 Help to debug this is appreciated.
-I am currently used shared memory to store sessions.
+I am currently using shared memory to store sessions.

 It supports server-wide caching of resolved Discovery documents and validated Access Tokens.